 well below / well under / well short / well beneath

-2. About 1000 people died in the highway car accident in 2003 which is well above than the statistics of all other years.
+2. About 1000 people died in the highway car accident in 2003 which is well above the statistics of all other years.

 3. The number of domestic violence cases was just below 500 in March which is just a little over than the previous months.

-4. The average rainfall in London in 2014 was just above than the average of two other cities.
+4. The average rainfall in London in 2014 was just above the average of two other cities.

-5. The salaries of male executives in three out of four companies were well above than the salaries of female executives in 1998.
+5. The salaries of male executives in three out of four companies were well above the salaries of female executives in 1998.

 » In the case of